-Communal farms have seen a renaissance as thousands of tiny farms are sprouting up like mushrooms all over the planet; the energy channeled into a common cause – let’s eat!
+Communal farms have seen a renaissance as thousands of tiny farms are sprouting up like mushrooms all over the planet, the energy channeled into a common cause – let’s eat!
 For those of us who love getting down and dirty, finding a way to reap a financial return on a passion for playing with plants is just a bonus — and why not?
 Karma dictates that we do reap what we sow!
 And with a small plot of land or nursery, anyone can turn a pretty penny by cashing in on a specialty crop.

-In the U.S. the number of small farms and organic permits is as astonishing as it is resourceful.
+In the U.S., the number of small farms and organic permits is as astonishing as it is resourceful.
 There are currently nearly 2 million small farms in America, which make up more than 90% of all U.S. farms.
 Working in concert with the farmers, there are 9,000 Farmers Markets in the states with annual sales exceeding $1 billion.
 Kids and the elderly love being involved and nothing is as soul-satisfying as the holy work of raising food for our families and friends, or the masses.

 Specialty Crops Are Cash Cows

 It’s not out of the realm of possibility for growers to earn up to $60,000 per year on a specialty crop that can be raised in a small garden space or a half-acre of land in a backyard.
 A recent university extension service study found 760 families in one rural county making a decent living with specialty crops on plots averaging 3 acres.
 At the end of the day there is a plethora of food that is raised on tiny farms feeding the masses.
-Rimol Green Houses writes about a few crops that are ridiculously profitable to grow in a small greenhouse.

 Garlic is nearly impossible to kill.
 Thriving in poor soil and hot climates, it is drought tolerant and bug resistant, and a necessity for cooks and chefs for everything from soup to nuts.
 Americans consume 300 million pounds of garlic per year.
 Elephant garlic retails for $8 and $6 wholesale per pound, with an average yield around 15,000 pounds per acre.
 Word is that tiny farms can gross $45,000 per year raising garlic in a half-acre backyard or nursery.